 3) Years back, the EU passed a law that provided free data roaming wherever you travel within the EU.
 As Serbia is not part of the EU, you’re either going to need to take advantage of free wifi when you find it, buy a local sim card, or rack up excessive data roaming charges.
 If you’re lucky, you may find a hotel that offers a free phone to use during your stay.

-4) If you like the Balkans, give some of my other posts a read:
+4) If you like the Balkans, give some of these posts a read:

 💖 5 Reasons to Visit Nis Serbia – Many people fly into Nis and quickly move on to Belgrade.
 How about giving Nis a chance?
 Read my reasons about why you should visit Nis Serbia.